Frailty syndrome: Theoretical understanding

 Declines in physiologic reserves and resilience contribute to frailty.
 The risk of frailty increases with age and with the incidence of diseases.
 The development of frailty is also thought to involve declines in energy production, energy utilization and repair systems in the body, resulting in declines in the function of many different physiological systems.
 This decline in multiple systems affects the normal complex adaptive behavior that is essential to health and eventually results in frailty.

 A comparison of peripheral blood mononuclear cells from frail older individuals to cells from healthy younger individuals showed evidence in the frail older individuals of increased oxidative stress, increased apurinic/pyrimidinic sites in DNA, increased accumulation of endogenous DNA damage and reduced ability to repair DNA double-strand breaks.

 Diagnosis

-The syndrome of geriatric frailty is hypothesized to reflect impairments in the regulation of multiple physiologic systems, embodying a lack of resilience to physiologic challenges and thus elevated risk for a range of deleterious endpoints.
-Generally speaking, the empirical assessment of geriatric frailty in individuals seeks ultimately to capture this or related features, though distinct approaches to such assessment have been developed in the literature.
+Frailty is hypothesized to reflect impairments in the regulation of multiple physiologic systems, embodying a lack of resilience to physiologic challenges and thus elevated risk for a range of deleterious endpoints.
+Generally speaking, the empirical assessment of frailty in individuals seeks ultimately to capture this or related features, though distinct approaches to such assessment have been developed in the literature.

 Two most widely used approaches, different in their nature and scopes, are the physical frailty phenotype and frailty index/deficit accumulation model.

 Physical frailty phenotype

-A popular approach to the assessment of geriatric frailty encompasses the assessment of five dimensions that are hypothesized to reflect systems whose impaired regulation underlies the syndrome.
-These five dimensions are:
+A popular approach to the assessment of frailty encompasses the assessment of five dimensions that are hypothesized to reflect systems whose impaired regulation underlies the syndrome.
+The five dimensions are: